dotnet/dotnet-monitor/documentation/egress.md

 The `--no-http-egress` flag requires users to specify an egress provider by preventing the default HTTP response for logs, traces, dumps, gcdumps, and live metrics.

+## Egress Extensibility (8.0+)

+The `dotnet monitor` tool has transitioned to an extensible egress model. **This should not be a breaking change - by default, users migrating from `dotnet monitor` 6/7 should see no difference in `dotnet monitor`'s behavior**.

+In addition to the current `dotnet monitor` offerings, a `monitor-base` image is now available; this image does not include egress providers (with the exception of `FileSystem` egress), allowing users to only include their preferred egress providers.
+For convenience, the `monitor` image and the nuget package will include all of `dotnet monitor`'s supported extensions.

+### Manually Installing Supported Extensions

+Users using the `monitor-base` image can manually install supported extensions via Multi-Stage Docker Builds, creating their own image that includes any desired egress providers.

+> `dotnet monitor` may expand the acquisition model for extensions in the future; if you have a scenario that requires additional installation options, please let us know by creating a [discussion](https://github.com/dotnet/dotnet-monitor/discussions).

+### Third-Party Egress Extensions

+The extensibility model allows users to utilize third-party egress providers with `dotnet monitor`. **Note that `dotnet monitor` does not endorse or guarantee any third-party extensions - users should always exercise caution when providing sensitive authentication information (such as passwords) to untrusted extensions.** Third-party egress extensions are responsible for their own distribution, and are not included with `dotnet monitor`.

+For more information on how to create your own egress extension, see our [learning path](../documentation/learningPath/).

 ## Examples of Egressing a dump to blob storage

 ### Sample Request